 It was only after the introduction of synthetic chemicals into food production that natural pest and weed control became a separate topic in its own right, and until recently, quite a marginal one.
 We’d like it to take centre stage again because of the huge ecological problems caused by the release of toxic synthetic chemicals into nature on a massive scale.

 Of course, some non-synthetic substances can be toxic too, and plant extracts, such as pyrethrum, from chrysanthemums (which is allowed in organic farming) or nicotine from tobacco (which isn’t) have been used.
 It’s only since the large-scale manufacture and use of synthetic pesticides after the Second World War that widespread ecological damage has occurred.
-The organophosphates that were used to produce the first commercial pesticides were originally developed in Germany for use in chemical warfare.
-Go figure, as they’d say in some quarters (not here, of course).
+The organophosphates used to produce the first commercial pesticides were originally developed in Germany for use in chemical warfare.

 What are the benefits of natural pest & weed control?

-• Synthetic pesticides also kill not just the bugs that they are aiming at, but also whole categories of other species that just happen to get in the way; many of these ‘collateral damage’ species are essential for the balance of nature in your garden and further afield
+- Synthetic pesticides also kill not just the bugs that they are aiming at, but also whole categories of other species that just happen to get in the way, including soil biota; many of these ‘collateral damage’ species are essential for the balance of nature in your garden and further afield.

-• Finally, garden chemicals are expensive and are made in factories, whereas many non-chemical means of control are free, cheap or re-use waste materials
+- Garden chemicals are expensive, corporate and made in factories, whereas many non-chemical means of control are free, cheap or re-use waste materials

 What can I do?